Ashkan-Yaldaie/thesis/documents/YaldaieAshkan_a1300570_Contents.md

     - Capturing a video clip of an intrusion and uploading it to the cloud
     - Controlling the security system via Bluetooth
   - Creating a graphical user interface for the system
-6. How to improve future implementations
+6. Ways to improve future implementations
 7. Conclusion

 &nbsp;References